Kevinpgalligan/EmojipastaBot/README.md

 everyone is free to run their own version of the bot.

 ## Installation
-Clone the repository, run setup.py to install dependencies, add it to your Python path somehow.
+Clone the repository, then run `pip3 install .` in the top-level folder to install the package.

 ## How to use...